Vlusky/vlusky.github.io/README.md

 or you just somehow stumble upon this blindly. or you already knew my github. in which case, hi.)

+## ~important~
+The actual interactivity bit for everything was done using vanilla (Type)Script.
+While I do love Svelte as much as the next person, I'm kinda used to doing things that way.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: